MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Creating MuSR

 Once the collection of facts $F$ has been constructed, we produce reasoning trees for each individual fact, $f_i$, in the set $F$.
 A reasoning tree $T = (\mathbf{s}, T_1,\ldots,T_m)$ is a recursive data structure representing a statement $\mathbf{s}$ supported by a collection of other statements: it must be the case that $\mathbf{s}$ is logically entailed by $\mathbf{s}_{T_1},\ldots,\mathbf{s}_{T_m}$.
 The root of each tree is a fact $s_{T_1} = f_i$ where $f_i \in F$.
 We include the facts from $G$ while prompting the language model so that the generated facts include diverse information and ultimately help create interesting stories in the later stages.

 These trees are automatically produced from root facts $f_i$ via recursively sampling from an LLM, in our case GPT-4.
-This process is shown in Algorithm~\ref{alg:deduction_creation}.
+This process is shown in Algorithm~\ref{alg:deduction_creation} in Appendix~\ref{sec:tree_cons_algo}.
 We repeat this process to a specified depth, ultimately producing a set of leaf facts that deductively yield the original fact $f_i$ but require multi-step reasoning to do so.
-These facts are divided into two types: scenario-specific facts, which must be included in the ultimate narrative, and commonsense facts, which will not be stated but should be facts that both humans and reasoning agents like LLMs would agree on.
+These facts are divided into two types: scenario-specific facts, which must be included in the ultimate narrative, and commonsense facts, which will not be stated but should be facts that most people would agree are true.
 We denote these sets of scenario facts and commonsense facts by $S(T)$ and $C(T)$, respectively, as shown in Figure~\ref{fig:domains}.

 Our generation process involves controlling the depth and shape of trees generated.
 We also want to ensure that there are no vacuous transitions in our trees (e.g., the fact $f_i$ being explicitly stated in a leaf node) or reasoning ``shortcuts.''
 To ensure this, we use a collection of \textbf{tree validators}, $V = (v_1,\ldots,v_k)$, per domain.
 These are often simple keyword lookups that prevent the keywords from appearing in the deduction, for example, preventing ``motive'' from appearing in a lower-level deduction in the murder mystery domain so that the reader is forced to deduce a motive.
 For more details on validators for each domain, see Appendix~\ref{sec:building_domains}.